ReactiveHTML/rimmel/README.md

 ## Stream Oriented
 Most JavaScript UI libraries and frameworks are designed for the imperative programming paradigm.
 Occasionally they may also support some aspects of reactive or functional programming, too.
-Third-party adapters or utility libraries can also be used to translate between each paradigm but the reality is that the imperative paradigm is their main focus and everything else was just an afterhthought, severely limited, inconvenient or plain awkward to use in practice.
+Third-party adapters or utility libraries can also be used to translate between each paradigm but the reality is that the imperative paradigm is their main focus and everything else was just an afterthought, severely limited, inconvenient or plain awkward to use in practice.

 Rimmel was designed to make reactive streams just work.
 In the Stream Oriented paradigm you begin creating reactive streams for all your state and behaviour, then use declarative templates (e.g.: RML) to bind them to the real world.
 This helps writing an extremely high quality code that's also very easy to maintain.